 This is considered a “push” and you are refunded your original bet back.
 For example if you bet $110 to win $100 you would get the $110 back.

-Here are some examples of bets Against the Spread
+Here are some wagering examples of bets Against the Spread

 Final Score: NY Giants 28 – Dallas Cowboys 20

-If you took the NY Giants against the spread you would have won your bet!
+If you took the NY Giants as your pick at the sportsbook against the spread you would have won your bet!
 28-7=21 Final score against the Spread is 21-20 Giants win!

 Final Score: Golden State 99 – Denver 90

-If you took the Golden State Warriors against the spread you would have lost your bet!
-99-10=891 Final score against the Spread is 89-90 Denver Wins against the spread, you would have needed to take the Nuggets +10 to win this bet ATS.
+If you took the Golden State Warriors as your pick at the sportsbook against the spread you would have lost your bet!
+99-10=891 Final score against the Spread is 89-90 Denver Wins and covers against the spread, you would have needed to take the Nuggets +10 to win this bet ATS at a Vegas Sportsbook.